Sphenopalatine Ganglion Block

 - Cluster headache

 The local anesthetic works by blocking or reducing pain signals carried by the nerve cells in the sphenopalatine ganglion.
-The duration of pain relief varies greatly, with some people experiencing no pain relief and others seeing improvement for days or months.
-The procedure can be repeated as necessary.
+The duration of pain relief varies greatly, with some people experiencing no pain relief and others seeing improvement for days, weeks, or months.
+The procedure can be repeated, as necessary.

 Am I a good candidate for sphenopalatine ganglion block?